Yandex Cloud

 Where --shards is the new list of shard names to include in the group.

 This command replaces the existing list of shards in the group with the new one provided in the --shards parameter.
-Before running the command, make sure that you have added all the required shards to the new list.
+Before running the command, make sure you have added all the required shards to the new list.

-You can request the cluster name with a list of clusters in the folder.
+You can get the cluster name with the list of clusters in the folder.

-1. Open the current Terraform configuration file with an infrastructure plan.
+1. Open the current Terraform configuration file describing your infrastructure.

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {